Sidereal time: Earth rotation angle

-The linear coefficient represents the Earth's rotation speed.
+The linear coefficient represents the Earth's rotation speed around its own axis.

 ERA replaces Greenwich Apparent Sidereal Time (GAST).
-The origin on the celestial equator for GAST, called the true equinox, does move, due to the movement of the equator and the ecliptic.
+The origin on the celestial equator for GAST, termed the true equinox, does move, due to the movement of the equator and the ecliptic.
 The lack of motion of the origin of ERA is considered a significant advantage.

 The ERA may be converted to other units; for example, the Astronomical Almanac for the Year 2017 tabulated it in degrees, minutes, and seconds.

 As an example, the Astronomical Almanac for the Year 2017 gave the ERA at 0 h 1 January 2017 UT1 as 100° 37′ 12.4365″.
+Since Coordinated Universal Time (UTC) is within a second or two of UT1, this can be used as an anchor to give the ERA approximately for a given civil time and date.

 Mean and apparent varieties

 Although ERA is intended to replace sidereal time, there is a need to maintain definitions for sidereal time during the transition, and when working with older data and documents.

 Similarly to mean solar time, every location on Earth has its own local sidereal time (LST), depending on the longitude of the point.
-Since it is not feasible to publish tables for every longitude, astronomical tables make use of Greenwich sidereal time (GST), which is sidereal time on the IERS Reference Meridian, less precisely called the Greenwich, or Prime meridian.
+Since it is not feasible to publish tables for every longitude, astronomical tables use Greenwich sidereal time (GST), which is sidereal time on the IERS Reference Meridian, less precisely termed the Greenwich, or Prime meridian.
 There are two varieties, mean sidereal time if the mean equator and equinox of date are used, and apparent sidereal time if the apparent equator and equinox of date are used.
 The former ignores the effect of astronomical nutation while the latter includes it.
 When the choice of location is combined with the choice of including astronomical nutation or not, the acronyms GMST, LMST, GAST, and LAST result.